DER, DG, Net Metering and More

 The solar energy sector in Colorado has created new opportunities in electricity generation, research and development and manufacturing.
 According to the Solar Energy Industries Association:

-For more information about Solar Energy from the Colorado Energy Office, click here.
+For more information about Solar Energy from the Colorado Energy Office, click here(link is external).

 Photovoltaic systems harness the power of sunlight to create electricity.
 They have become increasingly popular in recent years as the price of electricity has increased.
 Though costs have come down, PV systems are still quite expensive, and the energy they produce costs several times that of utility-supplied energy.